 - Consider direct impacts on the environment - reuse, reduce, recycle where possible.

-Everyone’s self-care plan is personal and will look different from another!
-To avoid feeling overwhelmed, pick out 3 pillars to work on for a start and keep the list short.
+Everyone's self-care plan is personal and will look different from another.
+We all lead different lives and would naturally have different priorities too.
+To avoid feeling overwhelmed, consider picking out 3 pillars to work on for a start and keep the list short.